Confined Space Safety · 2–5 min toolbox talk

 Key Hazards

-- Not using retrieval equipment when feasible
+- Entrants not connected to retrieval equipment when required

 2–3 Minute Talk Script